Iceotaku/Delta4/README.md

 Ko-Fi : https://ko-fi.com/iceotaku

-Paypal : It's now private Contact me on DM if want to donate or supported on Paypal
+Paypal : It's now private if you want to supported please dm me to donate in this option

 -----------------------------------------------------------------------------------------------------------------